 - Adjust your attitude.
 Stay positive.
 If you find yourself thinking, "This can't be done," switch gears.
 Think instead, "This will be tough.
 But I can make it work."

 - Enjoy yourself.
 Find time to do something you enjoy for at least 15 minutes every day.
 It could be playing a game, having coffee with a friend or pursuing a hobby.
 Doing something you enjoy is a natural way to combat stress.

 - Relax.
 Deep breathing from your diaphragm can help you relax.
 Focus on inhaling and exhaling slowly and deeply for at least 10 minutes every day.
-It may also help to consciously relax your muscles, one group at a time.
+It may help to relax your muscles, one group at a time.
 When you're done, sit quietly for a minute or two.

 Keep a migraine diary